-- o Preliminary Proxy Statement

-- o Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- x Definitive Proxy Statement

-- o Definitive Additional Materials

-- o Soliciting Material Pursuant to §240.14a-12

-RAVE RESTAURANT GROUP, INC.

-(Name of Registrant as Specified in its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- x No fee required. - Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - Fee paid previously with preliminary materials - o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:
+Registrant [X] arty other than the Registrant [] Check [] [] [X] [] [] Prelin Confi Defin Defin popropriate box: minary Proxy Statement idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) nitive Proxy Statement nitive Additional Materials iting Material under Rule 14a-12 RAVE RESTAURANT GROUP, INC. (Name of the Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payme nt of F iling Fee (Check the appropriate box): X] No fe ee required. ] Fee c computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+1. Title of each class of securities to which transaction applies: 2.
+Aggregate number of securities to which transaction applies: 3.
+Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): 4.
+Proposed maximum aggregate value of transaction: 5.
+Total fee paid: [] Fe e paid previously with preliminary materials. box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify ous filing by registration statement number, or the Form or Schedule and the date of its filing.
+1. Amount Previously Paid: 2.
+Form, Schedule or Registration Statement No.: 3.
+Filing Party: 4.
+Date Filed:

-Mark E. Schwarz Chairman of the Board RAVE Restaurant Group, Inc. 3551 Plano Parkway The Colony, TX 75056 www.raverg.com
+Mark E. Schwarz Chairman of the Board

+Clinton J. Coleman Interim Chief Executive Officer RAVE Restaurant Group, Inc. 3551 Plano Parkway The Colony, TX 75056 www.raverg.com